HomeBlog Home

 Hours

-Doctors Lake Park is the public shoreline access point people are usually looking for when they say they want to “go to Doctors Lake” without bringing a trailered boat.
-A common version of this is someone driving Lakeshore Drive expecting to see obvious public waterfront the whole way, then realizing most of what looks like lake access from the road is really neighborhood edge, private frontage, or somebody else’s dock line.
+First-time visitors often drive Lakeshore Drive expecting public waterfront to be obvious.
+In reality, much of what looks like lake access from the road is residential edge, private frontage, or dock line.
 Doctors Lake Park works because it gives you a real address and a real public stop.

 The 320-Foot Fishing Pier